 Founded in 2004, KAYAK has quickly become one of the world’s leading travel-related search engines.
 The company went public in 2012, but soon after sold to Booking Holdings for $2.1 billion.

-KAYAK is a search engine that displays information on travel-related content.
+KAYAK is an aggregator platform that displays information on travel-related content.
 That information is then aggregated and made accessible by KAYAK.

 Users can browse information and compare rates across categories such as flights, rental cars, trains, and stays (i.e. hotels or other types of accommodation).